 3(c.4) Risks and alternatives

+Lung imaging analysis is made more difficult by the inherent challenges posed by the dynamic nature of the lung environment in acquiring high quality images.
+This is compounded by the wider range of imaging signal characteristics in the chest due to the appearance of air, fat, soft tissue and bone, together with their interfaces, in the images.
+The complexity of lung images and diversity of protocols and equipment/modalities used for their acquisition, therefore, demand flexible and tunable (i.e., open and programmable) tools, with manifold capabilities carefully curated to cover essential analysis and processing tasks, all of which ideally integrated within a single coherent toolbox – this is precisely the overall goal and deliverable of the proposed project.
 While the proposed infrastructure is complex and integrates multiple cutting-edge technologies, we do not anticipate significant problems in its development and consider the risk of failure of the project to be very low.
 Our optimism is based on the extensive preliminary work that has been performed over a significant period of time to successfully demonstrate feasibility of every aspect of the project.
 Given the level of expertise and experience of our interdisciplinary team and the well-defined scope of the software development and engineering problems, we are highly confident in a successful outcome.

 3(c.5) Timeline